-Requirem ent Section 5.17.4(j) The c draft p project assessment report must include the following: (1) a de escription of the identified need for the investment; Section 2 (2) (inc assumptions used in identifying the identified need luding, in the case of proposed reliability corrective on, reasons that the RIT-D proponent considers reliability rective action is necessary); Section 2 explains why reliability corrective action is required.
+Requirem nent Section 5.17.4(j) The draft project assessment report must include the following:14 (1) a description of the identified need for the investment; Section 2 (2) the assumptions used in identifying the identified need (including, in the case of proposed reliability corrective action, reasons that the RIT-D proponent considers reliability corrective action is necessary); Section 2 explains why reliability corrective action is required.
 No assumptions apply in relation to the identified need.
-(3) oplicable, a summary of, and commentary on, the missions on the non-network options report; Not Applicable (4) a de escription of each credible option assessed; Section 6.
+(3) if applicable, a summary of, and commentary on, the submissions on the non-network options report; Not Applicable (4) a description of each credible option assessed; Section 6.
 One credible RIT-D option identified.
 Options for each zone substations are considered in the appendices.
-(5) mar qua ere a Distribution Network Service Provider has quantified rket benefits in accordance with clause 5.17.1(d), a intification of each applicable market benefit for each dible option; Section 5 (6) opti uantification of each applicable cost for each credible on, including a breakdown of operating and capital enditure; Section 5 (7) etailed description of the methodologies used in intifying each class of cost and market benefit; Section 5 (8) dete ere relevant, the reasons why the RIT-D proponent has ermined that a class or classes of market benefits or costs not apply to a credible option; Section 5 (9) opti results of a net present value analysis of each credible on and accompanying explanatory statements regarding results; Section 6.3 (10) the identification of the proposed preferred option; Section 6 (11) the proposed preferred option, the RIT-D proponent must vide: (i) (details of the technical characteristics; Section 6.1, 6.2 and Appendices 1 to 5 . , the estimated construction timetable and commissioning date (where relevant); Appendices 1 to 5 (iii) t the indicative capital and operating cost (where relevant); Section 6 and Appendices 1 to 5
+(5) where a Distribution Network Service Provider has quantified market benefits in accordance with clause 5.17.1(d), a quantification of each applicable market benefit for each credible option; Section 5 (6) a quantification of each applicable cost for each credible option, including a breakdown of operating and capital expenditure; Section 5 (7) a detailed description of the methodologies used in quantifying each class of cost and market benefit; Section 5